alex-ball/HowTo-DataImpact/how-to-measure-impact.md

-where data is simply made available (e.g. as files on a website), data publication implies that the data has entered a framework for checking its quality, ensuring it is fit for re-use, making it searchable and discoverable, and guaranteeing its long-term accessibility.
+where data is simply made available (e.g. as files on a website), data publication implies that the data has entered a framework for checking its quality, ensuring it is fit for reuse, making it searchable and discoverable, and guaranteeing its long-term accessibility.
 The resulting dataset is given a stable citation so that it can be reliably referenced by other scholarly works.
 Such citations can be counted in the usual manner to provide evidence of the impact of the dataset.

-While direct citation of datasets may be considered an aspirational end goal, some disciplines are taking a transitional approach where citations are made instead to a *data paper*;
+While direct citation of datasets is far from widespread, and may be considered an aspirational end goal, some disciplines are taking a transitional approach where citations are made instead to a *data paper*.
-this is a paper that describes the dataset and its collection without drawing any scientific conclusions from it.
+This is a paper that describes the dataset and its collection without drawing any scientific conclusions from it.
+Such papers may be published in a special section of a regular journal, or in a dedicated *data journal* such as the *Journal of Open Archaeology Data*.^[*Journal of Open Archaeology Data*, URL: <http://openarchaeologydata.metajnl.com/>.]
 Citations of data papers can still be used straightforwardly to provide evidence of the impact of the corresponding dataset.

-Many disciplines, however, take the traditional approach of citing the first paper to make use of the data, relying on that paper to indicate if and how the data has been shared.
+In many disciplines, however, the dominant approach is the traditional one of citing the first paper to make use of the data, relying on that paper to indicate if and how the data has been shared.
 It is not usually possible, at least not without significant manual effort, to identify whether citations to such papers should count towards